How to Get Started with D2L

 - Click the Content link below the course banner or from the left hand navigation to view course materials.

 The first page you see after you click on a course link is the Course Home.
-Your instructor may have announcements and course and contact information posted the News are at the center of the page.
+Your instructor may have announcements and course and contact information posted in the News area at the center of the page.
 The image below has labels identifying the various areas on the Course Home page.
 These areas will be further explained below.

 Click on the Content link under the blue banner or in the left hand navigation to access the content for your course.